Classes & Tuition

 Do you accept subsidies?

 Yes.
+Common subsidies we do accept are MCCYN (military), CDA, YMCA.
 Please contact us directly with questions about the specific subsidy you are or may be eligible for.

 Will I receive the preschool rate once my child turns 2 (or the toddler rate when they turn 18-months)?